logpacker/go-questions/README.md

-Each folder contains one question related to Golang, some of them have example code.

-Rules:
+Preliminary information:

 * Each question has a separate folder and .txt file
-* Some questions have a code example in .go file that should be pasted to the question
+* Some questions have a code example in .go file
 * Each question has only one correct answer
-* All questions have options from *a* to *d*
+* All Questions have options from *a* to *d*

-Questions:
+Test:

 ```
 for i in */*.txt; do (echo "---"$i"---" && cat $i && echo ""); done